HimayaPathirage/airbnb-amsterdam/docs/section5_statistics_note.md

 **Test selected:** Mann-Whitney U test (non-parametric).

-**Assumption check:** Shapiro-Wilk test on both groups returned p < 0.001 (effectively p ≈ 0) for both, confirming severe non- normality, consistent with the rating inflation pattern already documented in Section 4.1 (most scores cramped between 4.5 and 5.0).
+**Assumption check:** Shapiro-Wilk testing returned p < 0.001 for both groups, but as with H1, this test is too sensitive at this sample size (n=1,813 and n=7,460) and flags even trivial deviations from normality.
-Mann-Whitney U was selected accordingly.
+The Central Limit Theorem would normally let a t-test stay reasonably valid for large samples even when normality fails.
+But review scores show a different kind of problem here: most values are packed tightly near the top of the scale (rating inflation, Section 4.1), between 4.5 and 5.0.
+This kind of bunching isn't something the Central Limit Theorem fixes well, so Mann-Whitney U was chosen instead.

 **Results:**
 - U statistic: 5,894,053.0